 That’s where expert coder and trainer, Kim Garner Huey MJ, CHC, CPC, CCS-P, PCS, CPCO, comes in.
-By attending her upcoming 90-minute online training session on Wednesday, July 15th at 1pm ET, you’ll learn to confidently apply Principle Care Management codes so that you can finally collect the money you’ve been leaving on the table when you provide the added care required for your sickest patients.
+By attending her 90-minute online training session, you’ll learn to confidently apply Principle Care Management codes so that you can finally collect the money you’ve been leaving on the table when you provide the added care required for your sickest patients.

 Here are just a few of the Principle Care Management coding strategies you’ll receive during this comprehensive, 90-minute online training session: